 AD&D insurance pays you or your beneficiaries a set amount of money if your death or dismemberment is the direct result of an accident.
+AD&D is a limited form of insurance that covers you only in accidents.
 However, there are coverage restrictions that make accidental death and dismemberment insurance far less useful.

 An accidental death policy or rider (minus dismemberment coverage) is a similar policy.
 If, for example, you had a $100,000 life insurance policy and you added an accidental death rider, and you were killed in a covered accident, your beneficiaries would get a total of $200,000 from your life insurance and the rider.
 The fact that it can pay twice as much as normal is why it's sometimes called "double indemnity."

 You shouldn't consider AD&D insurance as a replacement for life insurance.
 AD&D coverage is limited to accidents, so it doesn't provide the kind of coverage you find in life insurance.
 AD&D is also not a replacement for disability.